National Network

 Linking guardians together across the country also strengthens Nation-to-Nation relationships.
 Managing traditional territories rests at the core of Indigenous Nationhood, and guardians can improve communication and understandings between Indigenous Nations and Crown governments.

-That’s why the Indigenous Leadership Initiative has been advocating for a National Indigenous Guardians Network.
-The Assembly of First Nations passed a supportive resolution in 2015.
-And the Government of Canada committed $25 million in the 2017 federal budget to support a pilot Indigenous Guardians Initiative over five years.
+In 2015, the Assembly of First Nations passed a supportive resolution calling for a National Indigenous Guardians Network.
+The Government of Canada committed $25 million in the 2017 federal budget to support a pilot Indigenous Guardians Initiative over five years.

 “This Indigenous Guardians network has the potential to be a leadership body to set an example for other people to follow.”